tmcnutt22/twitter-clone/README.md

-📝 `NOTE` Paste this template at the top of your existing `README.md` file from part 1 of this assignment. (🚫 Remove this paragraph after after checking off completed user stories)

 # Twitter - Part II

 This is a basic twitter app to view, compose, favorite, and retweet tweets.

-Time spent: **X** hours spent in total
+Time spent: 2 hours spent in total but another 1.5 trying to figure out why the API was not working.

 ## User Stories